scofield1991/lite/README.md

 # lite
 For running a project you should use python3 and django 1.7 or 1.8.
-In addition you should install these programms: apt-get install libfreetype6-dev apt-get -install python3-dev pip install pillow
+In addition you should run these commands: apt-get install libfreetype6-dev apt-get -install python3-dev pip install pillow